-This paper presents a on-line neural network-based gait-pattern adaptation algorithm which considers orthosis-patient interaction forces and the ZMP criterion, allowing the patient to modify the gait-pattern as his/her degree of voluntary locomotion still maintaining the walking stability.
-Three neural networks (NN) are used, the first one approximates the inverse dynamics and the ZMP optimization, while the second one works in the optimization procedure.
+This paper presents a on-line neural network-based gait-pattern adaptation algorithm which considers orthosis-patient interaction forces and the ZMP criterion.
+In this way, it is allows the patient to modify the gait-pattern as his/her degree of voluntary locomotion still maintaining the walking stability.
+Three neural networks are used to decrease the time-consuming computation of the model and ZMP: the first one approximates the model-dependent term, while the second one works in the optimization procedure.
 Finally, the third NN reproduces the trajectory generator, decreasing the time consumed in the ZMP optimization.
 Also, a robust controller is proposed to attenuate the deviations from the desired trajectories due to external disturbances and parametric uncertainties.
-The simulation results show the proposed adaptation algorithms can be applied in the actual exoskeleton being constructed.
+The simulations show that the proposed adaptation algorithms give satisfactory results and it can be applied in the actual exoskeleton being constructed.